 This additional OTA out-of-band blocking requirement may be applied for the protection of BS receivers when NR, E-UTRA BS, UTRA BS, CDMA BS or GSM/EDGE BS operating in a different frequency band are co-located with a BS.

 The requirement is a co-location requirement, the interferer power levels specified at the co-location reference antenna conducted input.
+The interfering signal power is specified per polarization.

 The requirement is valid over the minSENS RoAoA.

-Interfering signal shall be applied to the co-location reference antenna.
-The interfering signal power is specified per polarization.

 For OTA wanted and OTA interfering signal provided at the RIB using the parameters in table 10.6.2.1-1, the following requirements shall be met:

 - The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel.
 The reference measurement channel for the OTA wanted signal is identified in subclause 10.3.2 for each BS channel bandwidth and further specified in annex A. The characteristics of the interfering signal is further specified in annex D.